 Sam Neumann, Customer Service Representative, has over 15 + years of experience in customer service, administration, and quality assurance.
 If you need to get an order placed, a shipment tracked, and appointment made, or a question answered, Sam is the resource for you.
 Sam’s hobbies include: fishing, cruising around Lake Minnetonka, bon fires with friends and family, hiking, and hanging out with her 6 year old son and boyfriend.
 If she were to host a dinner party and could invite any 3 guests (living or dead) she would choose: Jon Bon Jovi because he’s her favorite singer, Bill Murray because “is there an explanation needed,” and Jimmy Fallon because he’s one of her favorite late night talk show hosts.
 Her favorite tree is the Cherry Tree.

-Brian Peterson, Customer Service Representative, works with clients, Territory Arborists, and most every department at Rainbow, processe orders, tracks shipments, gets customers’ questions answered, does what needs to be done, and is the CSR for National Accounts.
-Brian grew up in a lot of different places, but mainly in Apple Valley, MN.
-He lived in 7 different cities before the end of 4th grade, was an all-conference basketball player in high school, and has had Gopher hockey tickets for the past 21 seasons.
-His favorite tree is a Christmas tree, and he enjoys reading, biking, and attending sporting events.
-For an interesting dinner party he’d invite: Steve Sabol, George Carlin, and Johnny Carson.
+Brian Peterson, Customer Service Representative, has been a CSR at RTSA since 2010.
+He works with clients, Territory Managers, and most every department at Rainbow, processes orders, tracks shipments, gets customers’ questions answered, does what needs to be done, and is the CSR for National Accounts.
+Showing support for the hometown teams, Brian is currently a season ticket holder of MN Golden Gopher football and also had Gopher hockey tickets for 21 years.
+His favorite tree is a Maple, and he enjoys reading, biking, and attending high school, college and professional sporting events.
+For an interesting dinner party he’d invite: Steve Sabol, George Carlin, and Johnny Carson

 Jeff Picher is an Arborlogist with Rainbow Treecare Scientific Advancements where he provides plant healthcare protocol training and support for Rainbow’s clients nationwide.
 Jeff also conducts Rainbow field research trials throughout the country with academic and commercial partners, and he provides technical support to tree care professionals.
 Jeff has over 30 years of green industry experience including 22 years as an Arborist/Sales Representative for F.A.
 Bartlett Tree Experts in Denville, NJ.
 Jeff's specialties include diagnosing insects, diseases, and physiological disorders, as well as pruning, fertilization, tree inventories and tree care management programs.
 He has a B.S. in Landscape Horticulture from The Ohio State University and an Associate of Applied Science - Ornamental Horticultuire from S.U.N.Y. - Delhi, NY.
 Jeff is an avid cyclist and has completed the Tour des Trees numerous times.
 He is also a devoted skier, hiker, gardener, and pianist.